Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 </p>

-***Figura 9.*** *Forcast for the year 2022.*
+***Figura 9.*** *Forecast for the year 2022.*

  ---

  ## **3) Municipality and places of rescue.**

-The municipality where a significant percentage of turtles arrive is Adeje, and the place in specific inside here is Puerto Colòn, a place with marina and recreational sea attractions as aquatic bikes.
+The municipality where a significant percentage of turtles arrive is Adeje, and the place in specific inside here is Puerto Colòn, a place with port and recreational sea attractions as aquatic bikes.

 Even though, a study of the actual causes, showed that the boat strikes or strikes in general where scarce.
 The fishing gear causes were the main one.
 It is true, that in some of the years (specially in the last ones), there are a lot of non unclassified, wich could be masking the real results.